Diabetes and brain function

 We conduct studies on cells and tissue preparations, which allows us to investigate specific biochemical processes.
 We also study living rodent models, which allows us to examine brain metabolism structure and function, as well as whole-body physiology with intact interactions between the brain and peripheral organs.

 To identify novel pathways that can be targeted by drugs or life-style interventions in order to improve brain function in metabolic disease.

-Our current reserach is unveiling mechansims of insulin-dependent metabolic regulation in insulin resistance.
-In the long term, this knowledge will enable us to devise novel therapeutic strategies that directly target brain metabolic regulation for neuroprotection and improvement of brain function upon metabolic disease.
+Our current research is unveiling mechanisms of insulin-dependent metabolic regulation in insulin resistance.
+In the long run, this knowledge will enable us to devise novel therapeutic strategies that directly target brain metabolic regulation for neuroprotection and improvement of brain function in metabolic disease.

 Current major grants